What to know about the trial of an ex-Michigan officer charged in the killing of a Black motorist

 How significant is the Taser?

+“A lot of what you're going to hear about is this Taser,” Kent County Prosecutor Christopher Becker said in his opening statement while pointing to the weapon sitting on a table.

-The role of the Taser is likely to play a significant role in Schurr's defense.
-Prosecutors have argued the Taser already had been deployed and therefore did not pose a threat to Schurr.
+Becker said the Taser already had been deployed twice and therefore did not pose a threat to Schurr.

 Tasers are generally considered nonlethal by police but the narrative often flips when handled by someone who is not law enforcement, said Ian Adams, a professor of criminology at the University of South Carolina.